Lelahelry/nameless_labyrinth/documents/labyrinth functional breakdown.md

 - Congratulate winner

 ## Data structures
- - the code was split into 5 separate python files:
+ The code was split into 5 separate python files:
    - model: this code has all the declarations of classes useful for the game and the game class in itself
    - view: this code handles all the aspects of the graphic display
    - controller: this code is used as a communication medium linking the view to its model